JulieLLang/Space-Station-Project/README.md

 # Space-Station-Project
-Created using HTML, CSS and JS.
+This project was created using HTML, CSS and JS.
+Book a flight now!